-Correspondence should be addressed to Dr. Virginia L. Flanagin, Neurological Research Pavilion, University Hospital Munich Großhadern, Feodor-Lynen-Str.
-19, 81377 Munich, Germany.
-E-mail: vflanagin@lrz.uni-muenchen.de.
-DOI:10.1523/JNEUROSCI.1566-12.2016 plementary to the auditory analysis of external sound sources, blind individuals can detect, localize, and discriminate silent objects using the reflections of self-generated sounds (Rice, 1967; Griffin, 1974; Stoffregen and Pittenger, 1995).
-The sounds are produced either mechanically (e.g., via tapping of a cane) (Burton, 2000) or vocally using tongue clicks (Rojas et al., 2009).
-This type of sonar departs from classical spatial hearing in that the listener is also the sound source (i.e., he or she must use his or her own motor commands to ensonify the environment).
+In the absence of vision, the only source of information for the perception of far space in humans comes from audition.
+Complementary to the auditory analysis of external sound sources, blind individuals can detect, localize, and discriminate silent objects using the reflections of self-generated sounds (Rice, 1967; Griffin, 1974; Stoffregen and Pittenger, 1995).
+The sounds are produced either mechanically, e.g. via tapping of a cane (Burton, 2000), or vocally using tongue clicks (Rojas et al., 2009).
+This type of sonar, or echolocation, departs from classical spatial hearing in that the listener is also the sound source, i.e. he or she must use her own motor commands to ensonify the environment.
 It is a specialized form of spatial hearing also called echolocation that is known from bats and toothed whales.
-In these echolocating species, a correct interpretation of echo information involves precise sensory-motor coupling between vocalization and audition (Schuller et al., 1997; Smotherman, 2007).
+In these echolocating species, a correct interpretation of echo information involves precise sensorymotor coupling between vocalization and audition (Schuller et al., 1997; Smotherman, 2007).
 However, the importance of sensory-motor coupling in human echolocation is unknown.
+Neuroimaging studies on echolocation have shown that the presentation of spatialized echoes to blind echolocation experts results in strong activations of visual cortical areas (Thaler et al., 2011; Thaler et al., 2014b).
+In these studies, participants did not vocalize during imaging, an approach we will refer to as 'passive echolocation'.
+While these studies have resulted in valuable insights into the representations in, and possible reorganizations of sensory cortices, passive echolocation is not suitable to investigate the sensory-motor coupling of echolocation.
+Sonar object localization may involve the processing of interaural time and level differences of echoes, similar to classical spatial hearing.
+For other echolocation tasks, however, the relative difference between the emitted vocalisation and the returning echoes provides the essential information about the environment (Kolarik et al., 2014).
+Sonar object detection is easier in a room with reflective surfaces (Schenkman and Nilsson, 2010), suggesting that reverberant information, such as an echo, provides important and ecologically relevant information for human audition.
+Reverberant information can be used to evaluate enclosed